pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

-Whereas the following is an example of a far better pipeline layout you can construct, where you meet all of the guiding principles:
+Whereas the following is an example of a far better pipeline layout, where you meet all of the guiding principles:

 ```javascript
 // GOOD